vista-art/fragmentcolor/docs/api/scene/light/set_range.md

 # Light::set_range

 Update the influence-radius cap.
-Defined for point and spot lights only — returns `Ok(self)` for chaining.
+Defined for point and spot lights only;
+returns `Ok(self)` for chaining.
 Calling this on a directional light returns `Err(LightError::FieldNotApplicable { kind: Directional, field:
 "set_range" })` because parallel rays have no distance falloff.
 Passing a